-Because we depend on our ability to generate revenues from the sale of advertising, fluctuations in advertising spending could have an adverse effect on our operating results.
+Because we depend on our ability to generate revenues from the sale of advertising campaigns, fluctuations in advertising spending could have an adverse effect on our operating results.

-The primary source of our revenues is the sale of advertising to our customers.
-Our advertising revenues accounted for the majority of our total revenues for the six months ended June 30, 2013.
+The primary source of our revenues is the sale of advertising campaigns to our customers.
+Our advertising revenues accounted for substantially all of our total revenues for the three months ended March 31, 2014.
 We believe that advertising spending on the Internet, as in traditional media, fluctuates significantly as a result of a variety of factors, many of which are outside of our control.
 These factors include: